What It Takes to Build a Robot in Belarus

 Viktar comments, “A hundred years ago, the majority of population was engaged in agriculture.
 Should things remain the same, we would now be out of our comfortable offices, working in the fields.
 I doubt the hard labour could make us any happier.
 Thanks to innovations in agriculture, people got a chance to try some other things.”

-“Saving us the drudgery of manual labour, robots let us switch to more intellectual tasks,” resumes Viktar.
+“Saving us the drudgery of manual labor, robots let us switch to more intellectual tasks,” resumes Viktar.
 “For instance, robots can help with quality control.
 Suppose, we have produced a number of refrigerators, and we need to test their operation.
 The robot could insert a plug into a socket, check operation in different modes, and make a decision whether the tested product is ready for sale.
 Why then do you need a human to perform the routine tasks?”

 The Rozum Robotics team can tailor robot specifications (capacity, work radius, etc.) to meet their customer’s specific requirements and needs.
 For universities, this creates a more affordable alternative for purchasing robots for educational purposes rather than going through a more expensive manufacturing enterprise that requires a model with extended functional capabilities.

-The robot prototype at Rozum Robotics office can play cheсkers.
+The robot prototype at Rozum Robotics office can play checkers.
 At exhibitions, as the developers say, there’s always a crowd of people willing to play checkers with the robot.
 Odds may be slightly against human competitors as the robot prototype “thinks” eight moves ahead.

 The head of the Rozum Robotics company compares the current culture of robotics with the computer industry in the 1980s.
 Back then, people were rather skeptical about computers for home use.
 Everyone thought the devices were good for business or scientific endeavors only.